 The Employee Retention Credit (ERC), introduced in March 2020 as part of the CARES Act, was a much-needed funding source for many employers.
 However, many were ineligible to claim the credit in 2020 as they opted to receive funding through the Paycheck Protection Program instead.

-With the recent enactment of the Consolidated Appropriations Act of 2021, the rules have changed.
+With the recent enactment of the Consolidated Appropriations Act of 2021 and the American Rescue Plan Act of 2021, the rules have changed and the credit has been extended to December 31 ,2021.
 The ERC is now more favorable than ever and could yield a large refund for your organization.

 With the recent law changes, the restriction for PPP loans has been retroactively removed.
 This means employers can go back and claim the ERC for 2020, even if they received a PPP loan.
 Employers just need to make sure they aren’t double dipping on the wages.
 In other words, wages being characterized as qualifying expenses for PPP loan forgiveness can’t also be used for the ERC calculation.

-Additionally, there are enhanced benefits for Q1 and Q2 of 2021, including:
+Additionally, there are enhanced benefits for 2021, including:

 - an expansion of the credit to $10,000 in quarterly wages (rather than the annual wage limit),